R077A6r1an/R077A6r1an/README.md

 ##### lowlevel hacking and experimenting (no cracking)
 ##### driver reverse engeniering from source code (for writing own drivers)
 ##### compiler construction

-### Currently, I'm working on a own OS, so I'm not available and 24/7 working on it.